 Smarter Balanced Summative Assessments – Computer-based tests in English language arts (ELA) and mathematics that are administered to students in grades three through eight, and grade eleven.
 The Smarter Balanced Assessment System utilizes computer-adaptive tests and performance tasks that allow students to show what they know and are able to do.
 This system is based on the Common Core State Standards (CCSS) for English language arts/literacy (ELA) and mathematics.
 The computer-adaptive section includes a range of item types such as selected response, constructed response, table, fill-in, graphing, etc. The performance tasks are extended activities that measure a student’s ability to integrate knowledge and skills across multiple standards—a key component of college and career readiness.

 The California Alternate Assessment (CAA) – Computer-based tests in English-language arts and mathematics that are administered to students who qualify in grades three through eight, and grade eleven.

-California Alternate Assessment for Science (CAA for Science) – The pilot test for the CAA for Science is available for students in grades five and eight who qualify, and will be administered as an embedded performance task that is part of classroom instruction.
+California Alternate Assessment for Science (CAA for Science) – The CAA for Science is available for students in grades five and eight who qualify, and will be administered as an embedded performance task that is part of classroom instruction.
 Currently under development, the CAA for Science will be field-tested in 2018-19 and will be operational in 2019-20.